caldera098/PIBOX/README.md

    2. For Spotify (only premium), go to Spotify Connect tab and select RasPi.
    3. USB Audio Line-In pre-configured for constantly streaming to speakers.
    4. For Apple devices, Homebridge (a HomeKit app bridge) is already installed and using MQTT Plug-In and Node-Red for communication            with Arduino or ESP.
 Also a PC-Volume Plug-In for controlling your Pi volumen thru your iPhone.
+   5. Beta version for Netflix thru KODI (ex-XBMC).
+Next version will be better.
-   5. All of them running as bootable services, so no worries about annoying windows.
+   6. All of them running as bootable services, so no worries about annoying windows.

 #### New update!!